sogno-platform/proloaf/docs/content/en/docs/Files and Scripts/config.md

 - **train_split**:
 Given an input dataframe df, all timestamps before the specified split are used for training:
+It is also possible to specify the split by time in the iso 8601 (`YYYY-MM-DD HH:MM:SS`) format.
 ``df[:train_split*df.shape[0]]``.

 - **validation_split**: